vku1/sqlweb/README.md

 ## What You get from the box?

 - single page application (all reports/forms/filters in one page)
+- each page may have it's own database (but you can't mix databases on one page)
 - unified style for html elements (5 color schemas - 1 style)
 - vulnerability check (URL and forms check)
 - navigation menu